EBI-Metagenomics/assembly_uploader/README.md

 > [!NOTE]
 >
 > First, validate your submission with `--mode validate`. \
-> Second, upload to TEST server using `--test` (make sure you have submitted a study to TEST server in Step 2). \
+> Second, upload to TEST server using `--test` (make sure you have submitted a study to TEST server on Step 2).

 Run live execution example: